-Attendance & Dispositions - (100 points)
+Attendance & Dispositions - (150 points)

 Students are expected to attend class meetings as scheduled and are evaluated on their engagement and dispositions.
 Students are expected to demonstrate attitudes, behaviors, and dispositions consistent with behaviors expected of professional counselors and other helping professionals.
+Please review the rubric for assessment in Canvas.